microsoft/CCF/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Environment information**
-Version of the code being used, versions of dependencies, relevant environment info where applicable (OS, SGX driver...).
+Version of the code being used, versions of dependencies, relevant environment info where applicable (OS, Platform component details...).

 **Additional context**
 Add any other context about the problem here.